 Empress Nam Phương (1914-1963) was the first and primary wife of emperor Bảo Đại, the last emperor of Vietnam (Nguyễn Dynasty), from 1934 until her death.
 The story of her life is being told with not much details and it seems like her role was almost removed in Vietnamese history.
 While in fact, her life reflected a very important period in history.
 It represents a movement not only in Politics but also in Woman’s Mindset.
-Therefore, this project is to raise awareness of Multiperspectivity in History, specially for the case of The Last Empress.
+Therefore, the aim of this project is to raise awareness of Multiperspectivity in History, specially for the case of The Last Empress.

 According to IB History Subject Guide, “History is sometimes used or abused to retell and promote a grand narrative of history, a narrowly focused national mythology that ignores other perspectives, or to elevate a single perspective to a position of predominance.”

 When we shift our understanding of Perspectives to thinking about Multiperspectivity, we change the way we approach to narratives.
 Rather than accepting an “objective” narrative and try to see different perspectives inside it, we might begin with questioning the authorship of any narrative that we begin with, and think about what has informed this narrative?
 We might also ask what other perspectives of that narrative might exist, to think of the past as a series of “meanwhiles” rather than “thens”.
 Furthermore, we can question why certain perspectives are given more weight over others?